 There are a number of basic optional dependencies that most users will want to get.
 These are:

-- readline (for command line editing, tab completion, etc.)

-- nose (to run the IPython test suite)
+- readline (for command line editing, tab completion, etc.) - nose (to run the IPython test suite)

-- pexpect (to use things like irunner)

 If you are comfortable installing these things yourself, have at it, otherwise read on for more details.